akilli/editor/readme.md

 Use the editor [source version](build/AkilliEditor.js) directly or the bundled and minified [dist version](dist/editor.js) of it.
-If you use the source version all changes in the code take effect immediately, whereas the dist version needs to rebuild with
+If you use the source version all changes in the code take effect immediately, whereas the dist version needs to be rebuild with

 ```
 npm run build